WhiteXavi/telegram-bot-base/README.md

 </p>

 <p>
-  For the imports, I have imported everything form telegram and telegram.ext but you can import only what you need.
+  For the imports, I have imported everything from telegram and telegram.ext but you can import only what you need.
 </p>